quiet69/SmartWardrobeManager-ardunio-nodemcu/README.md

                                give smart clothing suggestions
-                               push temperature and humidity data to cloud send email alearts Using Arduino,NodeMCU and google sheets with api serivice pushingbox
+                               push temperature and humidity data to cloud send email alearts using Arduino,NodeMCU and Google sheets with api serivice pushingbox